 The pool area features a supervised play area for kids, while adults can recline, cocktail in hand, on a lounger or in a private cabana.

 The colour palette here is bright and tropical, but as you move to the suites on the upper floors, it transforms into shades of smoky blacks and greys.
 Accommodation-wise, The Ritz comprises 213 rooms in five categories, 114 of which are completed and ready for occupation, with phase two rolling out in 2018.
 Compact deluxe rooms are the current entry level, with views of the ocean or the mountain, and in corner rooms with wraparound windows, both.

 The larger luxury rooms include a spacious living area with two velvet armchairs, a choice of king or twin beds, and en-suite bathroom with shower; while one-bedroom suites feature a bedroom with an extra-large king size bed leading to a separate lounge and dining area with a table and chairs, as well as a comfy velvet sofa.
 The en-suite bathrooms have a spa shower and a bath.

 The Ritz respects that there are water restrictions in Cape Town, and urge guests to choose showers over baths, and reduce laundry loads by using towels more than once a day.

-All rooms have smart TVs and high speed WiFi, come air-conditioned, and are non-smoking.
-Guests who need to have a puff can head to the Cigar Lounge on the 21st floor.
-This space, as well as the Champagne Bar one level up, are intimate areas which can be enjoyed individually or as part of the bigger bucket list experience of dining at Top Of The Ritz, Cape Town’s only revolving restaurant and an icon on the urban landscape.
+All rooms have smart TVs and high-speed WiFi, come air-conditioned and are non-smoking.
+The Champagne Bar is an intimate area which can be enjoyed individually or as part of the bigger bucket list experience of dining at Top Of The Ritz, Cape Town’s only revolving restaurant and an icon on the urban landscape.

 The bill: Deluxe rooms range from R3800 to R4600, luxury rooms from R5000 to R5950 and suites from R9800 to R11500.